Eve-positional languages: putting order into B\"uchi automata: Introduction

 \subsection{Layout of the article}

 We first recall a few standard definitions in \Cref{sec:defs}, along with the formalism of "tiles" to describe automata.
 We then define the desired "ordered Büchi automata" in \Cref{sec:Buchi tiles}.
-This section will also give a broad overview of this article's results, along with examples and a key intuition as to why do these ordered tiles characterize "Eve-positionality".
+This section will also give a broad overview of this article's results, along with examples and a key intuition as to why these ordered Büchi automata characterise "Eve-positionality".

-From \Cref{sec:eve-posi} onward, we will focus on the more technical aspects of our contribution.
-The \Cref{sec:eve-posi} describes some semantic properties of these automata, and establishes the equivalence between "ordered Büchi automata" and "Eve-positional languages".
-It notably details the transformation from a "parity automaton" recognizing an Eve-positional language towards an ordered Büchi automaton of same language (up to letter renaming).
-Finally, \Cref{sec:det} describes the determinization procedure from an "ordered Büchi automaton" to a "deterministic parity automaton" recognizing the same language, along with a size-optimality result.
+From \Cref{sec:eve-posi} onward, we will focus on the more technical aspects of our contribution. \Cref{sec:eve-posi} describes some semantic properties of these automata, and establishes the equivalence between "ordered Büchi automata" and "Eve-positional languages".
+It notably details the transformation from a "parity automaton" recognising an Eve-positional language towards an ordered Büchi automaton of same language (up to letter renaming).
+Finally, \Cref{sec:det} describes the determinization procedure from an "ordered Büchi automaton" to a "deterministic parity automaton" recognising the same language, along with a size-optimality result.